Charges: St. Cloud 'Boogaloo Bois' member planned attack on St. Paul Capitol

-Last December, Michael Paul Dahlager, 27, traveled to a "Stop the Steal" rally at the St. Paul Capitol to scout and take video of law enforcement numbers, tactical positions for the Boogaloo Bois and streets that were being blocked off, according to the criminal complaint.
+Last December, Michael Paul Dahlager, 27, traveled to a "Stop the Steal" rally at the Capitol in St. Paul to take video of law enforcement numbers, scout tactical positions for the Boogaloo Bois and note which streets were being blocked off, according to the criminal complaint.
 He told a confidential informant, who recorded the conversation for the FBI, he was conducting reconnaissance for an attack on Jan.
-17. Rallies to protest President Joe Biden's election were planned for that date by a non-violent group of Donald Trump supporters.
+17. Rallies to protest President Joe Biden's election were planned for that date by a nonviolent group of Donald Trump supporters.

 After the assault on the U.S. Capitol on Jan.
-6, Minnesota erected a fence around the Capitol building in St. Paul, and hundreds of state police officers — which Dahlager called an "army" — stood guard on the perimeter in response to threats of more attacks.
+6, Minnesota erected a fence around the Capitol, and hundreds of state police officers — which Dahlager called an "army" — stood guard on the perimeter in response to threats of more attacks.

-"If it comes down to having a better world for my kids, I'm 100% gonna die for my country," Dahlager told the informant.
+"If it comes down to having a better world for my kids, I'm 100% going to die for my country," Dahlager told the informant.
 "The state's standing army that we were warned about is at the Capitol."

-Dahlager later abandoned the plan when he believed an informant had infiltrated the group.

 Dahlager is a self-described member of the Boogaloo Bois, the loose-knit organization that espouses anti-government — and especially anti-police — sentiment and is dedicated to exploiting chaos and starting the next American civil war, according to charges.